Here’s to new beginnings and being honest with yourself.

 In my post, I crawled to the end, I talk about how slow my trek down the road to mental wellness has been.
 This is most definitely due to the discouragement that went hand-in-hand with the last year’s setbacks.

 In my case, Post-traumatic stress disorder has overpowered my will.

 Many of my posts describe how I have made it this far and what I do get through the toughest of times.
 A good diet and exercise have been essential players in my recovery; so too has psychotherapy and mindfulness.
 It’s my hope that by my telling my story will help readers discover that they are not alone.

 While my intention is to inspire others, it is also meant to be a therapeutic release for myself.
 Perhaps what I find most amazing is the inspiration I take from you all when you contact me and tell me your stories.
 Thank you for your help.

 Its a new day, a new year and a new decade and with it comes new opportunities to get better

-However, I feel that in order to start a new, I must first be honest with myself.
-Contained within the structure of truth must lay a resolve to fix what has set me off course.
+However, I feel that in order to start anew, I must first be honest with myself.
+Contained within the structure of truth must lie a resolve to fix what has set me off-course.

-If I’m being honest, I have to say that I have struggled to follow my mental health care plan, with the overwhelming mental pain, came to a reduction in exercise and a move towards a poor diet.
-Moves that only exacerbated, not only the PTSD but also the depression and anxiety.
+If I’m being honest, I have to say that I have struggled to follow my mental-health care plan.
+With the overwhelming mental pain, I came to a reduction in exercise and a move towards a poor diet.
+Moves that only exacerbated not only the PTSD but also the depression and anxiety.

 Want to help make my book a reality?
 Donate here: GoFundMe